We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Common causes of stomach pain

-While frequent or persistent stomach pain can be alarming, it is essential to consider other common causes that may be less severe:
+While frequent or persistent stomach pain can be alarming, it is important to consider other, more common causes that may be less severe:

 1. Gastrointestinal disorders: Conditions such as irritable bowel syndrome (IBS), gastritis, and peptic ulcers can cause recurring abdominal pain.